-The choice and description of policies and the efficiency ratios presented in the Statement are based on the materiality criterion, taking into account internal and external factors relating to the operations of SECO/WARWICK S.A.
-The key factors taken into account in the assessment of materiality were: the industry in which the Company operates, its business profile and market environment, impact on local communities and environmental footprint, as well as expectations of identified internal stakeholders (employees, shareholders, governing bodies) and external stakeholders (local communities, customers, suppliers, trading partners, local authorities and public administration).
+The choice and description of policies and the efficiency ratios presented in the Statement are based on the materiality criterion, taking into account internal and external factors relating to the operations of the SECO/WARWICK Group.
+The key factors taken into account in the assessment of materiality were: the Group's industry, its business profile and market environment, impact on local communities and environmental footprint, as well as expectations of identified internal stakeholders (employees, shareholders, governing bodies) and external stakeholders (local communities, customers, suppliers, trading partners, local authorities and public administration).

 In 2021, just like in 2020, the global economy continued to be affected by the COVID-19 pandemic.
-Therefore, the Statement has been extended to include a description of the impact of the pandemic on SECO/WARWICK's operations to the extent it affected activities described in a non-financial statement.
+Therefore, the Statement has been extended to include a description of the impact of the pandemic on the SECO/WARWICK Group's operations to the extent it affected activities described in a non-financial statement.

-The description of all policies and the efficiency ratios in the Statement have been prepared based on the data provided by SECO/WARWICK S.A. (the "Company", "SECO/WARWICK"), the parent of the SECO/WARWICK Group.
+The description of policies and the efficiency ratios in the Statement have been prepared based on the data provided by SECO/WARWICK S.A. ("SECO/WARWICK"), the parent of the SECO/WARWICK Group, and the following Group companies: SECO/WARWICK SERVICES Sp. z o.o., SECO/WARWICK Corporation, Retech Systems LLC, SECO/WARWICK Retech Thermal Equipment Manufacturing Tianjin Co.
+Ltd., SECO/WARWICK Germany GmbH, SECO/WARWICK Services Sp. z o.o., SECO VACUUM TECHNOLOGIES LLC, SECO/WARWICK Systems and Services India PVT.
+Ltd.